buchmiet/FastFsm/readme.md

 - **v0.6** (June 2024) -- Added explicit `Start()` method and lifecycle to avoid race conditions on startup.
 Updated interfaces (`IStateMachineSync/Async`).
 Minor performance improvements and bug fixes.
 - **v0.5** (April 2024) -- Initial public release of FastFSM with core features (flat state machines, guards, actions, async support, source generation approach).

-*(If there were subsequent versions or patches, they would be noted here.
-As of this writing, v0.7 is the latest release.)*

 ## Roadmap